kinsi55/BeatSaber_SongDetails/README.md

 # BeatSaber_SongDetails
 A C# library which provides access to the ScoreSaber and BeatSaver information of all Songs using a cached local database which is provided by [Andruzzzhka](https://github.com/andruzzzhka/BeatSaberScrappedData), thanks a lot!

 Can be used Standalone or as a BeatSaber Library.
-Aims to be highly optimized and allocate as little reference types as possible and passes value types by reference wherever possible.
+Aims to be highly optimized by allocating as little reference types as possible and passing value types by reference wherever possible.

 Requires Protobuf.